Characters of Ackley Bridge: Johnny Cooper

 Johnny Cooper (portrayed by Ryan Dean) is a traveller, who is suspicious of Ackley Bridge College.
 Whilst arriving at school, Ackley Bridge student Kayla Azfal (Robyn Cara) sees Johnny arrive on a horse and forms a crush on him.
 Her half-sister Marina Perry (Carla Woodcock) invites Johnny to her party and pets his horse, which excretes on her.
 They all laugh at Marina, and as revenge, Marina sets up a fundraising website for Kayla's supposed body hair removal.
 When Johnny sees Marina, he grabs her phone and breaks it.
-Kayla then sees her friend Fizza Akhtar (Yasmin Al-Khudhairi) kissing Johnny at the party.
+Kayla then sees Johnny kissing her friend Fizza Akhtar (Yasmin Al-Khudhairi) at the party.
 Johnny wants to begin a relationship with Fizza, but when he returns home, his grandfather (Connor McIntyre) mentions him getting married soon.
 Fizza takes her younger sister Zara Akhtar (Myra Sofia) horse-riding with Johnny, where she gets injured.
 Johnny texts Fizza, inviting her to a performance, but the text is deleted.
 Fizza blames her mother Miriam Akhtar (Goldy Notay) for deleting the text from Johnny, despite Kayla being responsible.
-Fizza and Johnny are locked in the music room together, where they have sex.
-Fizza reveals to Kayla that she had sex with Johnny, but states that they are friends and that she prefers counter-protestor Gav Hadley (Louis De Gregory).
+Fizza and Johnny are locked in the music room together, where Johnny has sex with her.
+Fizza reveals to Kayla that she had sex with Johnny, but states that they are friends and that she prefers counter-protester Gav Hadley (Louis De Gregory).
 Johnny asks Kayla why she deleted the text, and she claims that she was protecting Fizza.
 However, when the pair wander off from the school trip together, she kisses him.
 Interim headteacher Martin Evershed (Rob James-Collier) finds the pair, and informs Johnny that his grandfather has had a heart attack.
 To pay for his grandfather's funeral, Johnny arranges to fight somebody, which he loses.
 Fizza tells Kayla that despite initially wanting to be friends, she has a crush on Johnny, which Kayla tells him.
 Johnny tells Martin that he is an embarrassment, revealing it is Marina talking to him.
 He texts Marina on the app, telling her that he knows it is her.
 Johnny comforts Fizza and in return, she tries to kiss him, but he avoids the kiss.
 Johnny's family member Queenie Cooper (Jasmine Payne) then informs Fizza and Kayla that Johnny will soon marry Rose Boswell (Olivia Marie Fearn).
 Kayla tells Fizza that she is a bad friend since she could not see her feelings for Johnny.
 Johnny confides in Tahir Randhawa (Shobhit Piasa) that he does not want to marry Rose since he loves someone else.
 Kayla tells Marina and her mother Jules Perry (Gemma Paige North) that she is fine with Johnny's wedding, but they do not believe her.
 Fizza and Kayla reconcile their friendship, and decide to attend Johnny's wedding to Rose.
 A boy named Liam (Ole Madden) interrupts the wedding to say he loves Rose, and Johnny comes clean about his romantic feelings for Kayla.
 The pair run away from the wedding and kiss on a bus.